Affidavit of Diligent Search and Inquiry Following Unsuccessful Service of Process

 • Use Case: Commonly used in general civil litigation matters, including actions such as mortgage foreclosures and other cases where a party cannot be located.

-• Format & Requirements: Typically requires a detailed and documented checklist confirming that reasonable inquiries were conducted.
+• Florida Format & Requirements: Typically requires a detailed and documented checklist confirming that reasonable inquiries were conducted.
 These may include searches involving property tax records, Department of Motor Vehicles data, voter registration records, telephone directories, and correctional facility records, among other relevant sources.

 Helpful Notes